Topical gels: Common uses of Gels

 Topical gels are commonly used as sustained release dosage forms.
-Usage of the sustained release dosage form reduces the administration of recurrent doses while maintaining serum dose levels at the therapeutic range (difference between toxic and therapeutic doses), hence improving patient compliance.
+Usage of the sustained release dosage form reduces the administration of recurrent doses while maintaining serum dose levels within the therapeutic range (the range between the minimum effective dose and the minimum toxic dose), hence improving patient compliance.

 Some topical gels are fast release gels, which are highly absorbent and can swell rapidly.
 These fast release gels can be used to treat acute disorders.

 Topical gels are also used as lubricants, or carriers for pharmaceutical agents.
 They can be used as vehicles for different purposes, via different routes of administration, such as dental, dermatologicall, ophthalmic, intranasal, vaginal, rectal and others.

 Topical gels are commonly used in cosmetics, which include shampoos, dentifrices, skin and hair care formulations and fragrance products, and can be used to treat scalp inflammation.

 Topical gels can be used to deliver anti-inflammatory steroids to the scalp in treatment of scalp inflammations.